MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nc-webservices-ws_duration_comparison_callback.md

 ## -description

-Compares two durations.
-            A duration represents a unit of time as an eight-dimensional space where the coordinates designate the year, month, day, hour, minute, second, millisecond, and CPU tick as represented by the <a href="https://msdn.microsoft.com/ccb08c23-8c6f-4ea7-a43b-c30a0df75805">WS_DURATION</a> data structure.
+Compares two durations.A duration represents a unit of time as an eight-dimensional space where the coordinates designate the year, month, day, hour, minute, second, millisecond, and CPU tick as represented by the <a href="https://msdn.microsoft.com/ccb08c23-8c6f-4ea7-a43b-c30a0df75805">WS_DURATION</a> data structure.

 ## -parameters